Home > Candy > Candy Corn Caramel Sauce

 Candy Corn Caramel Sauce

-All of that aside, because candy corn is made of mostly sugar (and a few other ingredients to make them shiny and colorful), it only seems fitting that the disputed candy can be made into caramel sauce.
+All of that aside, because candy corn is made of mostly sugar (and a few other ingredients to make them shiny and colorful), it only seems fitting that the candy can be made into caramel sauce.

 What does Candy Corn Caramel Sauce taste like?